2023 programme

 Dr Clare Sweeney, Medico-legal adviser, Medical Defence Union (MDU)

-- Quality Improvement - tools and techniques
+Session: QI - tools and techniques

 How I used Quality Improvement and the PDSA cycle to break a world record